-Business for Development as thought leaders in the inclusive agribusiness space recognises that there is a growing issue – there is simply not enough farmers to meet growing demand for food.
-Business is starting to clearly see this too and are calling for a strategic approach that provides incentives and engages young people to be attracted to working in agriculture.
+As thought leaders in the inclusive agribusiness space, Business for Development recognises that there is a mounting issue – there are simply not enough farmers to meet the world’s growing demand for food.
+Business is clearly starting to see this too, calling for a strategic approach that attracts young people to work in agriculture.

-It is time we make agriculture cool again.
-Make it a viable option for young people to see it as a future occupation which is going to provide them a strong, productive and more importantly a happy livelihood.
+It’s time for us to make agriculture cool again.
+Make it a viable option for young people to see it as a future career – a career that is going to provide them with a strong, productive, and more importantly, happy livelihood.

-Why inclusive business?
+But why inclusive business?
 Younger generations, in both developing and developed countries, are continually informed that to find work in the future they must create it for themselves.
-Through providing young people the opportunity to set-up an inclusive business, food & agribusinesses are providing young people the entrepreneurial platform to empower them to consider agriculture to be a preferred livelihood.
-Power them further with technology and there is a winning combination to give these young people the tools to get out of abject poverty that their parents face.
+By providing young people with the opportunity to set up an inclusive business, food and agribusinesses are providing them with an entrepreneurial platform and encouraging them to consider agriculture as a preferred livelihood.
+Empower them further with technology and you have a winning combination – giving this generation the tools they need to escape the abject poverty that their parents face.

 Parents and young people believe school is a way out of farming, not a way into it.